firmai/financial-machine-learning/README.md

 - **Predictive Modeling with GitHub Logs:** Develop models to predict market trends and investment opportunities using GitHub activity and developer data.
 - **Satallite Data Analysis:** Explore non-traditional data sources such as social media sentiment, satellite imagery, or web traffic to enhance financial forecasting.
 - **Data Imputation Techniques:** Investigate new methods for handling missing or incomplete data to improve the robustness and accuracy of our models.

+- Please visit [docs.sov.ai](docs.sov.ai) for more information on public projects that have made it into the subscription product.

 ### 🌐 Why Join Sov.ai?